Boot Hill: Origin of term

 The third concept is likely a romanticized one.
 This postulates that the occupants of Boot Hills were cowboys who "died with their boots on", the implication here being they died violently, as in gunfights or by hanging, and not of natural causes.
 This idea is the most commonly cited on tourist websites.
 In addition to this claim having numerous problems in the logic used to support it (i.e., significant numbers of people die while wearing footwear, for all kinds of reasons), there is no evidence to suggest that gunfights and hangings were so ubiquitous that entire cemeteries all across the western U.S. needed to be devoted to these types of violent unnatural deaths.

+Another refers to a place where kings were crowned in Scotland, "Boot-Hill", supposedly named such because spectators would fill their boots with soil and empty them out so as to stand a little taller and see the coronation.
+It's possible that the name carried over to cemeteries by immigrants to suggest, tongue-in-cheek, that the interred had been crowned into the afterlife.

 Despite the mystery of the term today, Boot Hill became a commonplace term for the neglected old municipal cemeteries throughout the U.S. West during the late 1800s and into the early 1900s as, more and more, families of means re-interred their deceased loved ones to the more elegant and exclusive grounds of the newer for-profit cemeteries.
 However, some Boot Hills became famous, such as the original in Dodge City, Kansas, or the Boot Hill in Tombstone, Arizona, because of three men involved in the so-called O.K.
 Corral shootout still being buried there.